jeremiahhansen/adf-deploy/README.md

 1. Manual Azure Login
 1. Automated Azure Login

 In the Manual Azure Login mode the script executes the `Connect-AzAccount` CmdLet and interactively prompts the user to login.
-This is the default mode of the script and will be triggered when called with only the required parameters have been passed.
+This is the default mode of the script and will be triggered when only the required parameters have been passed.

 In the Automated Azure Login mode the script executes the `Connect-AzAccount -ServicePrincipal ...` CmdLet to login using the supplied Azure Active Directory App Registration (service account) credentials.
-Use this mode when calling this scripts from your DevOps pipeline.
+Use this mode when calling this script from your DevOps pipeline.
 This mode is triggered by passing the `serviceAccountDeployAppId` parameter to the sript and setting the `ADF_DEPLOY_APP_REGISTRATION_SECRET` environment variable.

 ### Parameters
-Here is the list of support parameters to the script.
+Here is the list of supported parameters to the script.
 The last two *optional* parameters are used to control which [execution mode](#execution-modes) the script runs under.

 Parameter | Type | Description
 --- | --- | ---